Sedation Dentistry Corbin

 IV Sedation

-We typically recommend IV sedation for patients with the following concerns:
+We typically recommend IV sedation for patients who:

 • Have an extreme fear of the dentist